-Many of the other elements of our previous methodologies do however remain highly relevant.
-We believe that the compliance fee methodology outlined in this proposal would minimise the prevalence of the perception of the compliance fee is lower than the cost of physically collecting WEEE.
+Many of the elements of our previously proposed methodologies remain highly relevant, as well as the inclusion of an additional escalator focused on encouraging re-use.
+We believe that the compliance fee methodology outlined in this proposal would minimise the prevalence of the perception that the compliance fee is lower than the cost of physically collecting WEEE.

-4.2 Points raised in Defra's evaluation of the 2020 methodology
+4.2 Points raised in Defra's evaluation of Valpak's 2021 Compliance Fee Methodology Proposal